lendi-au/karpenter-aws-shutdown-schedule/README.md

 ## How It Works

+The Lambda function processes each nodepool specified in the `KARPENTER_NODEPOOLS` environment variable (comma-separated list).

 ### Shutdown Process

+For each nodepool:

 1.  **Scale Down Nodepool**: The Lambda function sets the `spec.limits.cpu` of the target Karpenter nodepool to "0".
 This prevents Karpenter from provisioning new nodes.
 2.  **Delete Nodeclaims**: It then deletes all `nodeclaims` associated with the nodepool.
 This triggers Karpenter to terminate the corresponding nodes.
-3.  **Terminate EC2 Instances**: Finally, it terminates any remaining EC2 instances that are tagged with the nodepool's name.
+3.  **Terminate EC2 Instances**: Finally, it terminates any remaining EC2 instances that are tagged with any of the specified nodepool names.

 ### Startup Process

+For each nodepool:

 1.  **Scale Up Nodepool**: The Lambda function restores the `spec.limits.cpu` of the nodepool to the value defined in the `KARPENTER_NODEPOOL_LIMITS_CPU` environment variable.
 2.  **Automatic Scaling**: Karpenter will then automatically provision new nodes as needed to meet the demands of pending pods.

 ## IAM Permissions

-The Lambda function requires the following AWS permissions:
+The Lambda function requires the following AWS permissions (automatically configured when deployed):

-- `ec2:DescribeInstances`
+- `ec2:DescribeInstances` - To find EC2 instances tagged with nodepool names
-- `ec2:TerminateInstances`
+- `ec2:TerminateInstances` - To terminate instances during shutdown
-- `eks:DescribeCluster`
+- `eks:DescribeCluster` - To authenticate with the EKS cluster
+- `logs:CreateLogGroup` - To create CloudWatch log groups
+- `logs:CreateLogStream` - To create CloudWatch log streams
+- `logs:PutLogEvents` - To write logs to CloudWatch

 Additionally, the IAM role used by the Lambda function must be mapped to a Kubernetes user or group in the `aws-auth` ConfigMap of your EKS cluster.
 This allows the Lambda function to authenticate with the Kubernetes API server.